solana-developers/solana-depin-examples/termina-data-module/README.md

 ./upload_blob.sh
 ```

-You’ll receive one or more blob signatures in response — depending on the file size.
+You’ll receive one or more blob signatures in response, depending on the file size.
 These signatures are needed to fetch the blob.

 ---